Former Iran hostages: amid rapprochement they still want apologies

 "What have they got to lose by doing that?
 Except a recognition by all inhabitants on the planet."

-Former hostages who were diplomats appear more in favour of rebuilding a relationship with Iran than those who were military personnel at the time.
+Former hostages who were diplomats appear more in favor of rebuilding a relationship with Iran than those who were military personnel at the time.

 "In my view it should be that at least we be able to talk about things that concern both of us, not that we are friends, not that we like each other, not that we are allies, but that at least we can talk to each other, which we have not been able to do for 34 years," said John Limbert, 70, who was a political officer at the embassy and is now a professor at the U.S. Naval Academy in Maryland.